 Susan Griss is a pioneer in the field of arts-in-education.
-Rooted in her background as a dancer and choreographer, her successful methods of teaching academic curriculum through creative movement have been presented to principals, classroom teachers, teaching artists and pre-service teachers throughout the U.S., and in Slovenia and Israel.
-Her book, Minds in Motion: A Kinesthetic Approach to Teaching Elementary Curriculum, (Heinemann, 1998) is still widely used, and she is presently working on a new book espousing the use of creative movement across the curriculum.
+Rooted in her background as a dancer and choreographer, her successful methods of teaching academic curriculum through movement have been presented to principals, classroom teachers, teaching artists and pre-service teachers throughout the U.S., and in Denmark, Slovenia and Israel.
+Her book, Minds in Motion: A Kinesthetic Approach to Teaching Elementary Curriculum, (Heinemann, 1998) is still widely used, and she is presently working on a book espousing the use of movement across the curriculum.

 A graduate of Smith College with a Master’s Degree from NYU, she has danced with the Laura Dean Dance Co., the Vanaver Caravan, Barrunto Dancers and her own Triangle Fire Dance Co.